disorderedmaterials/dissolve/docs/Developers/Overviews/DataManagement.md

 ### Brief

-The core functionality of Dissolve is contained within independent (modules)[overviews/Modules.md], which may run in any order.
+The core functionality of Dissolve is contained within independent [modules](Developers/Overviews/Modules.md), which may run in any order.
 Each module typically creates useful data that are of interest to the user (e.g. calculations which yield some specific property of interest), to other modules (which take pre-existing data and use it as the basis for other calculations), or which is necessary to store in order to permit a successful restart of the simulation (i.e. historic data used when performing averaging).
 These data may be PODs, opaque classes, or templated objects.

 ### Rationale

 Storage of these data locally within the modules itself and providing standard accessors is undesirable since this requires that modules requiring data stored in another module must know the address and relevant member accessor function to retrieve it, increasing the interface complexity as well as the fragility between (strictly independent) modules.
 Instead, data are stored in a type-agnostic container class, tagged with a descriptive name in order to permit retrieval.
-These containers are used as centralised repositories (located in the main Dissolve class or locally in configurations) for data created during the main simulation loop
+These containers are used as centralised repositories (located in the main `Dissolve` class or locally in configurations) for data created during the main simulation loop

 This 'blackboard-style' approach to the storage of data has the following benefits:
 1. Since the sequence of modules to be executed is not known _a priori_, the lack of availabilty of a named piece of data is meaningful, and eliminates the need to check for specific module types having already been executed and their data prepared for others to use.